https://switchbc.ca/wp-content/uploads/2023/01/PVPC-header2-new-crop.jpeg

 Refreshed violence prevention training

-Indigenous Cultural Safety (ICS), Equity, Diversity, and Inclusion (EDI), and Trauma-Informed Practice (TIP) principles are introduced and woven throughout this course.
+Indigenous Cultural Safety (ICS), Equity, Diversity, and Inclusion (EDI), and Trauma-Informed Practice (TIP) principles are woven throughout.

 • Healthcare scenarios relevant for today.

-This course is designed for people in all healthcare workplaces, including hospitals and facilities, community and client homes, and long-term care.
+The course is designed for all health care workplaces: hospitals and facilities, community and client homes, and long-term care.

 Refreshed PVPC eLearning Course Journey